 June 3, 2016

 Humor.
-It’s one of the most effective and yet, underutilized, tools in the storytelling toolbox.
+It’s one of the most effective and yet, underutilized tools in the storytelling toolbox.
 Too many brands shy away from humor because if you take the joke too far, or marginalize a group, or lack self-awareness, it can be worse than falling flat.
 It can damage your brand.
 See here for some worst-case scenarios.
 Take notes, students of storytelling.
 There will be a test later.

 It raises the bar in authentic storytelling.
 The campaign for Ace puts the spotlight in the same place it’s really always been: on the employees, on their service, and on their customers.

 You can immediately see yourself in the store, facing a similar conundrum.
 And Jeff Gooding, Senior Director of Marketing and Advertising at Ace, told Scenic Road that was the goal.

 Or been overwhelmed trying to pick a paint color?
 (It’s like the Rubiks cube.
 I don’t believe this is a problem I can solve alone.
-I painted my entire bathroom 4 times.
-4 times!)
+I painted my entire bathroom four times.
+FOUR times!)